ARGOeu/argo-ansible/README.md

 ### Things to do before deployment

 - Obtain a key/certificate pair from a trusted CA and after place them both under roles/has_certificate/files.
-- Edit inventory and replace =webapi.node= with the hostname that you intend to deploy the API onto.
+- Edit inventory and replace `webapi.node` with the hostname that you intend to deploy the API onto.

 ### Prerequisites